Lab 11 - Signal Processing and Feedback Control

 Before using the Levitator, calibrate the light sensor by building up a chart of ball position vs light level.
 Write a routine, Position Calibrator.vi to build the table.
 The routine, Position Calibrator Template.vi has most of the code prewritten.
 Finish the routine by following the comments in its block diagram.
 The table should be stored in a file, and look like this below;

 where the first cloumn is the number of turns, and the second is the light level.
+Note that the data MUST be monotonically increasing.
 The routine, Position Calibrator Template.vi has most of the code prewritten.
 Finish the routine by following the comments in its block diagram.

 Use the Calibrator as follows:

 - Use the switch to turn the magnet off.